shader-slang/slang/docs/proposals/006-artifact-container-format.md

 We may want to use some simple lexer.
 A problem with using a lexer at all is that it adds a great amount of complexity to a stand alone implementation.
 The simplified lexer would

-* Honor white space - so we can strip
+* Simplify white space - much we can strip
-* Honor string representations (we can't strip whitespane)
+* Honor string representations (we can't strip whitespace)
 * Honor identifiers
 * We may want some special cases around operators and the like
 * Honor `#include` (but ignore preprocessor behavior in general)
 * Ignore comments

-We need to honor `#include` such that we have dependencies.
+We need to handle `#include` such that we have dependencies.
 This can lead to dependencies that aren't required in actual compilation.

 We need to honor some language specific features - such as say `import` in Slang.